Professor Lee Roberts

-Dr Lee Roberts is Associate Professor of Molecular Physiology and Metabolism, a BBSRC-New Investigator and former Diabetes UK RD Lawrence Fellow and a BBSRC-New Investigator at the Leeds Institute of Cardiovascular and Metabolic Medicine, University of Leeds, UK.
-As an undergraduate Lee studied Biochemistry at the University of Bristol before moving to the University of Cambridge to complete his PhD in the laboratory of Professor Julian Griffin in the Department of Biochemistry.
-Following completion of his PhD he was awarded the Leducq Foundation Career Development Award to conduct postdoctoral research in the laboratory of Dr Robert Gerszten at Massachusetts General Hospital, Harvard Medical School, USA.
+Professor Lee Roberts is Chair of Molecular Physiology and Metabolism, a BBSRC-New Investigator and former Diabetes UK RD Lawrence Fellow at the Leeds Institute of Cardiovascular and Metabolic Medicine, University of Leeds, UK.
+As an undergraduate Lee studied Biochemistry at the University of Bristol before moving to the University of Cambridge to complete his PhD in the Department of Biochemistry.
+Following completion of his PhD he was awarded the Leducq Foundation Career Development Award to conduct postdoctoral research at Massachusetts General Hospital, Harvard Medical School, USA.
 Prior to his appointment in Leeds, Dr Roberts was the Elsie Widdowson Fellow at the Medical Research Council Human Nutrition Research Unit and a Research Fellow at Wolfson College, at the University of Cambridge, UK.

 - Diabetes UK RD Lawrence Fellow

-Dr Roberts' research focusses on metabolism, the phenotypes and mechanisms of metabolic disease, and the role metabolites play in the homeostatic regulation of adipose tissue and skeletal muscle.
+Dr Roberts' research focuses on metabolism, the phenotypes and mechanisms of metabolic disease, and the role metabolites play in the homeostatic regulation of adipose tissue and skeletal muscle.
 He has a particular interest in beige and brown adipose tissue, the initiation of the thermogenic response and regulation of fatty acid oxidation in fat tissue, and small molecule inter-organ cross-talk.
 His research aims to uncover novel treatments for the twin global epidemics of type 2 diabetes mellitus and obesity.

 Group Research Technician: Anna Whitehead